arinceskicioglu/arinc/README.md

 - https://www.transfermarkt.com/uefa-champions-league/teilnehmer/pokalwettbewerb/CL
 - https://www.uefa.com/uefachampionsleague/

+# What data's are going to be used
 - Countries of the teams and teams qualified for round of 16
 - The amount of wins and losses of the winner team in the group stage
 - total goal each team scored and total goal scored against them